johnny-tu/DDC-Learning-tasks/UCP03_Task3_AdvancedUserManagement.md

-# Task 3 - Advanced User Management
+# Task - UCP - Advanced User Management

 In this Task you will complete create new users, teams and resource labels.
 You will then deploy a web app and test access to the web apps resources.
 In order to do this you will complete the following steps: